Thank you to Penguin for sending an early finished copy of the book + a set of pins in exchange for this blog post.

 “Rhy masters the art of flirting.” – @theravenbibliophile_

 4. Kai from The Lunar Chronicles

-Kai’s one of the sweetest, kindest YA guys and I thought he was the perfect Prince Charming for this Cinderella retelling.
-The poor guy is put into so many difficult situations throughout the course of the series, yet he still manages to look for the humor in everything!
+Kai’s one of the sweetest, kindest YA guys and the perfect Prince Charming for this Cinderella retelling.
+The poor guy is put into so many difficult situations throughout the course of the series, yet still manages to look for the humor in everything.

 “Despite the pressure he’s always under, he is incredibly kind with a heart in the right place.
 He’s confident and he can ballroom dance, which I think are two pretty perfect qualities!” – @_livelaughread

 “He posesses qualities I deem essential to a leader: loyalty, eloquence, and benevolence” – @abookishdaydreamer